10 Things to Know About Athens Music

 285 W. Washington St. • 706-549-7871 • 40watt.com

-The 40 Watt is an Athens institution.
-Acclaimed touring artists and up-and-coming locals share its storied stage.
+The endearingly grungy 40 Watt is an Athens institution.
+Touring artists and locals share its hallowed stage.

 295 E. Dougherty St. • 706-389-5549 • thefoundryathens.com

-Eat at the in-house restaurant and enjoy early showtimes, with a lineup not limited to folk, country, jazz, blues and tribute acts from Athens and beyond.
+Eat and take advantage of terrific shows with early start times, not limited to folk, country, jazz, blues and tribute acts.

 215 N. Lumpkin St. • 706-850-7670 • georgiatheatre.com

-The renovated Theatre is where in-demand touring acts play.
-The rooftop bar also features daily live music from early spring through early fall.
+The downtown spot for trendy touring acts, the rooftop bar also features live music and DJs from spring through fall.

-The cozy upstairs space features jazz, folk and other sophisticated sounds.
+The cozy upstairs nook hosts jazz nights and other sophisticated sounds.

 195 Prince Ave. • 706-546-5609 • facebook.com/go.bar.35